RoadieHQ/marketing-site/content/docs/integrations/endoflife/index.md

 ---
-title: EndOfLife Plugin
+title: End Of Life Plugin
 publishedDate: '2024-02-21T18:00:00.0Z'
-description: How to configure the EndOfLife plugin on Roadie.
+description: How to configure the End Of Life plugin on Roadie.

 humanName: End Of Life
 logoImage: '../../../assets/logos/endoflife/logo.png'